tinamayswinkels/sbe/_projects/oasis.md

 ---
 layout: project
 name: 'Oasis Hospital, Development, Al Ain, United Arab Emirates'
-blurb: The site lies within a zone designated for healthcare in the urban
+blurb: >-
+  The site lies within a zone designated for healthcare in the urban framework structure developed for the city, Plan Al Ain 2030.
+The site is already used for healthcare services and a culturally significant hospital facility on the site is to be retained.
+Other elements of the site to be retained and enhanced through the development include: Shaikh Zayed Majlis, a church, a mosque, housing, carparking, landscaping and a workshop.
 architect: PTA
 category: other
 client: United Arab Emirates